 Although envisioned as a promising service model, cloud storage also brings security concerns.
-One of the major concerns is about the integrity of the data.
-By outsourcing the data to an off-site storage system and deleting the local copies, clients can be relieved of the burden of storage.
-However, at the same time, the clients lose the local control of their data.
-As the cloud storage system is maintained by a third party who cannot be totally trusted, it is extremely important for the clients to find an effective and efficient method to check the integrity of their data periodically.
+One of the major concerns is about integrity of the data stored at the cloud side.
+After outsourcing the data to an off-site storage system and deleting the local copies, clients can be relieved from the burden of storage.
+However, at the same time, the clients lose physical control of their data.
+As the cloud storage system is maintained by a third party who cannot be totally trusted, it is extremely important for the clients to find an effective and efficient way to check the integrity of their data periodically.

 In order to solve this problem, many schemes are proposed [1], [2], [3], [4], [5], [6], [7].
-Considering the different design goals, these schemes fall into two categories: Proof of Retrievability (PoR) [1], [2], [4], [6] and Provable Data Possession (PDP) [3], [7].
-A PoR scheme is proposed by Juels and Kaliski in [4].
-The design goal of PoR scheme is to provide the client a proof with high probability that their data can be retrieved from the server side.
-Ateniese et al. [3] propose a similar construction called Provable Data Possession (PDP) which demonstrates with the clients that the server stores the files correctly.
-A PDP is weaker than a PoR because its assurance is weaker than a PoR.
-It does not guarantee that the clients can retrieve their data.
+Considering different design goals, these schemes fall into two categories: Proof of Retrievability (PoR) [1], [2], [4], [6] and Provable Data Possession (PDP) [3], [7].
+The PoR model is proposed by Juels and Kaliski in [4].
+Their design goal is to ensure that the clients can retrieve the data from the server side.
+Ateniese et al. [3] propose a similar construction called Provable Data Possession (PDP) which demonstrates with the clients that the server side stores the files correctly.
+The PDP model is weaker than the PoR because its assurance is weaker than the PoR model.
+The PDP model does not guarantee that the clients can retrieve their data intactly.
+In the PDP model, the clients query the server periodically and the server returns a proof to guarantee that a certain percentage (e.g., 99%) of the file are intact.
+But if a very small amount of the file is lost or corrupted, the clients may not be able to detect it.
+In this case, the clients cannot retrieve their data intactly.
+However, in the PoR model, even if the clients may not detect the corruption, they can still recover the file with the help of erasure code.
 So we mainly consider the PoR scheme.

 Another important concern is about supporting dynamic updates.
-In a cloud storage system, the clients should not only be able to access the data, but also perform dynamic update operations, e.g., modification, deletion and insertion.
-However, most of the previous works [2], [4], [6], [3], [7] can only apply to static data files.
+In a cloud storage system, clients should not only be able to access the data, but also perform dynamic update operations, e.g., modification, deletion and insertion.
+However, most of previous works [2], [4], [6], [3], [7] can only apply to static data files.
 Though Wang et al. propose a dynamic version of PoR model in [1], unfortunately, the performance of their scheme is not tightly bounded.

-In this paper, we propose a dynamic PoR scheme based on a modified merkle hash tree and the Boneh-Lynn-Shacham (BLS) signature construction [8].
+In this paper, we propose a new dynamic PoR scheme constructed based on a modified merkle hash tree and the Boneh-Lynn-Shacham (BLS) signature construction [8].
 Our contribution can be summarized as follows: (1) We design a dynamic version of PoR model for the cloud storage system.
 (2) We propose a new data structure called Cloud Merkle B+ Tree (CMBT).
-By combining the CMBT with the BLS construction, the worst case performance is O(logn), while the worst case performance of [1] is O(n).
+By combining the CMBT with the BLS construction, the worst case performance of our scheme is O(logn).